karleee/overcooked_yelp/README.md

 > Date Object Conversion: Solution

-As mentioned above, storing the date in a normal string was a naive approach that we had originally implemented; if we continued down this route, extracting uniformly formatted numerical equivalents for the months, days and year would have been unnecessarily complicated.
-It also would have added large blocks of code that could be refactored into something much simpler.
+As mentioned above, storing the date in a normal string was a naive approach that we had originally implemented; if we continued down this route, extracting date information to perform more complicated tasks would have been unnecessarily complicated.
+Specifically, storing months as a word rather than in a numerical format would have made performing a date ordering operation more tedious.
+To perform something like this with our design at the time would have required us to either formulate a way to determine order based on word string (i.e. 'January', 'February', etc.) **or** to perform an extra step of converting months into numerical equivalents (i.e. '01', '02', etc.).

 Instead, we decided to change the data type from a normal string to a Javascript `Date` object.
-Once we implemented this, not only was extracting a uniform string for the date much easier to do, but this also enabled us to order reviews by the date that they were created via a utility function.
+Once we implemented this, extracting a word string version of the date simply became a matter of splitting the `Date` object on a specific character and storing values into variables.
+Using a `Date` object **also** allowed for an easy way to sort reviews based on the date that they were created.

 ```javascript
   // Ordering reviews by date with most recent on top